-Note: A standardized trust survey score is used in Model 1 – Model 3 (linear multi-level regressions).
-An ordinal measure of the amount sent in the trust game is used in Model 4 – Model 6 (ordered multi-level regressions.). )
+Note: Determinants of patient trust for 667 patients in rural Senegal.
+Data were collected in 2016.
+A standardized trust survey score is used in Model 1 – Model 3 (linear multi-level regressions).
+An ordinal measure of the amount sent in the trust game is used in Model 4 – Model 6 (ordered multi-level regressions.).
+Consultation type is coded as curative or not curative (ante-natal or family planning visit).
+All models control for the following variables that were not significantly associated with either measure of trust: facility type (health post or health centre), quality of infrastructure in facilities, low consultation volumes (less than 4 patients on the day data were collected), provider work experience in the facility.
+Standard errors in parentheses. *** p<0.01, ** p<0.05, * p<0.1

 Models 4 to 6 show that four relevant variables are associated with behavioural trust.
 The probability of sending a larger endowment is 30% higher for patients who visited the provider before and for those who saw a communicative provider.
 We find evidence that provider clinical competence is associated with behavioural trust.
 Patients send less to unskilled providers, as well as those with lower clinical competence.
 The probability of sending a larger endowment is 40% lower when the provider is unskilled.
 The probability of sending all of the endowment is 0.24 for providers who completed 20% of items in the vignettes correctly, 0.36 for those who completed half of the items correctly and 0.60 for providers who completed all relevant items in the vignettes correctly.